-When puffed out, the frigate’s large, crimson chest is a striking sight juxtaposed to its black feathers.
+When puffed out, the frigate’s large, crimson chest is a striking sight juxtaposed with its black feathers.
 And because it is quite common throughout the islands, you’re almost guaranteed to spot a few.

 Galapagos Animals: Land

-Although the majority of our Galapagos Gay Cruise relishes in the wonders below sea level, it does feature a few easy hikes.
-During said hikes you’ll observe a number of land animals endemic to the archipelago.
+Although most of our Galapagos Gay Cruise relishes in the wonders below sea level, it does feature a few easy hikes.
+During said hikes, you’ll observe a number of land animals endemic to the archipelago.

 Another famous resident of the islands is the giant tortoise.
 These docile beasts have called the Galapagos home for thousands of years.
-And while they once roamed free of predators, introduced species of rats, cats, dogs and pigs all pose serious threats to young tortoise.
-Which is why the vast majority of tortoises are raised in captivity before being released into the wild.
+And while they once roamed free of predators, introduced species of rats, cats, dogs and pigs all pose serious threats to the young tortoises.
+This is why the vast majority of tortoises are raised in captivity before being released into the wild.
 The most famous giant tortoise is the recently deceased Lonely George.
 Read our ode to this queer icon here.

 You won’t be able to walk more than a few feet on any island without spotting a lava lizard scurry off.
 These insect-eating reptiles are literally everywhere.
 There are 28 species in total, each uniquely evolved to adapt to the specific island they call home.

-Since most of us in the Out Adventures office are big snake fans, we’re a bit sad to report there are only four variety in The Galapagos.
+Since most of us in the Out Adventures office are big snake fans, we’re a bit sad to report there are only four varieties in The Galapagos.
 That said, these small, non-venomous constrictors are PRETTY awesome.
-Please see video evidence below.
+Please see the video evidence below.

 Discover one of the world’s most remote archipelagos aboard our Galapagos Gay Cruise.